emacs-mirror/emacs/mps/manual/source/topic/weak.rst

 A :dfn:`weak reference` is a :term:`reference` that does not keep the block it refers to :term:`alive <live>`.

-The MPS supports weak references only:
+The open source MPS supports weak references only:

 1. in :term:`roots` that are registered with :term:`rank`
    :c:func:`mps_rank_weak`;